 Many experts suggest that the decline of the U.S. dollar’s dominance could be a slow erosion.
 On the other hand, it could be a sudden paradigm shift.
 As BRICS nations seek to undermine American economic influence on the global scale, the promise of the dollar remains shrouded in uncertainty.

-To protect yourself in times of rampant inflation, bank collapse, and geopolitical strife, gold is a hedge against uncertainty—a safeguard against economic turmoil, a weakened dollar, and market shifts.
+To protect yourself in times of rampant inflation, bank collapses, and geopolitical strife, Gold is a hedge against uncertainty—a safeguard against economic turmoil, a weakened dollar, and market shifts.

 Economist.
 China brokers an Iran-Saudi rapprochement. https://www.economist.com/middle-east-and-africa/2023/03/10/china-brokers-an-iran-saudi-rapprochement